Alexa1904/static-content-challenge-2025/README.md

-This is a Content Management System internal Acme Co. project, where the management can easily visualize how a specific .md file looks like;
+This is a Content Management System internal Acme Co. project, where the management can easily visualize what a specific .md file looks like;

 ## Getting Started